 But, I wonder, do I have a bias towards text—or texture?
 I mean, beyond the fact there are certain types of stories I enjoy more than others.
 It’s an interesting question.
 Hard to say.
 I want to fall into stories, just like anyone else.

-(Except for those times when I just want something distract my brain so I can relax.
+(Except for those times when I just want something to distract my brain so I can relax.
 Could that be why quality is trending downward?
 Are we all of us just that friggin’ burned out?
 And if so, is there any possibility that this is by design?
 Consciously or just tacitly nudged along for the convenience for the ones prospering from it…?
 I digress.)

 Back to center: